smussenden/2019-baltimore-climate-health-project-data-repo/documentation/role-of-trees-data-analysis.md

 ### Blocks by temperature

-The following arranges and ranks blocks across the city by temperature in the afternoon of August 29, 2018:
+The following arranges and ranks blocks across the city by temperature in the afternoon of August 29, 2018, as explained in the [Code Red Data Cleaning document](https://github.com/smussenden/2019-baltimore-climate-health-project-data-repo/blob/master/documentation/code-red-data-cleaning.md#load-and-clean-temperature-data).

 ``` r
 blocks_tree_temp_demographics %>%